 These supplements may also help relieve IBS symptoms:

-- Probiotic supplement (containing Lactobacillus acidophilus and Bifidobacterium), 5 to 10 billion CFUs (colony forming units) a day.
+- Probiotic supplement (containing Lactobacillus acidophilus and Bifidobacterium).
 Probiotics, or "friendly" bacteria, help your digestive system function properly.
 Many studies show that probiotics help relieve symptoms of IBS, including abdominal pain, gas, and constipation.
-Some probiotic supplements may need refrigeration for best results.
+Some probiotic supplements need refrigeration for best results.
 Check the label carefully.
 People who are severely immunocompromised, or who are taking immune-suppressing drugs, should check with their physicians before taking a probiotic supplement.

-- Flaxseed, ground, 6 to 24 grams per day -- to relieve constipation.
+- Flaxseed.
+To relieve constipation.
 One study of 55 people with constipation caused by IBS found that those who took used flaxseed reduced constipation, boating, and abdominal discomfort more than those who used psyllium.
 Start slowly with flaxseed and add more gradually, under your doctor's guidance.

-- Melatonin, 1 to 3 mg one hour before bedtime.
+- Melatonin.
 A few small studies have suggested melatonin may improve IBS symptoms.
 Ask your health care provider about potential drug interactions before taking melatonin.

-- Peppermint oil (Mentha piperita) -- enteric-coated, 0.2 to 0.4 ml, 3 times daily.
+- Peppermint oil (Mentha piperita).
 Peppermint oil is used traditionally for digestive problems, and some studies show it may help relieve symptoms of IBS, including gas and cramping.
 In one study, peppermint oil combined with 50 mg of caraway oil in enteric-coated capsules taken 3 times daily reduced IBS symptoms.
 Peppermint can potentially interact with medications.
 Speak with your physician.

 Few studies have examined the effectiveness of specific homeopathic remedies.
 Professional homeopaths, however, may recommend treatments for IBS based on their knowledge and clinical experience.
-Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and intellectual makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, includes your physical, emotional, and intellectual makeup.

 Several small studies suggest that acupuncture may help people who have IBS by improving general well being and reducing bloating.
 More research is needed.